 Making the dough:

-Add glutinous rice flour and use a spoon to stir to mix.
+- Add glutinous rice flour and salt and use a spoon to stir to mix.
 While the sweet potato is cool enough to handle, use your clean hands to mix the flour and the sweet potato to form a smooth dough.
-The dough will be slightly sticky to touch.
+Fold in the finely chopped scallion and knead a few times to distribute the scallion.
+The dough will be slightly sticky to the touch.
 If your dough is very sticky, add a bit more flour.
 The water content in sweet potato also affects how much flour you need.
 Take care not to add too much flour or the pancake won't be soft

 Shape into pancakes: